pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ### Configure `gp2`

+> **note:**
+>
+> From EKS Kubernetes 1.23 you need to deploy Amazon EBS CSI driver first to allow Amazon EKS cluster to manage the lifecycle of gp2 volumes.
+See [Amazon EKS Kubernetes 1.23 important note](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-1.23) for details.

 After you create an EKS cluster, the default StorageClass is `gp2`.
 To improve I/O write performance, it is recommended to configure `nodelalloc` and `noatime` in the `mountOptions` field of the `StorageClass` resource.

 ```yaml